 Doctor Phillip with our medical social worker organizes all the follow up treatments and surgeries that are needed.
-There is always a need for financial help to pay for the patient care that we have not been able to get grants for.
+There is always a need for financial help to pay for the patient care for which we have not been able to get grants.

-We also have dental team organized by one of our Adoptive Dads named Chris who intend to come back and serve in 2022.
+We also have a dental team organized by one of our Adoptive Dads named Chris.

-At this time (December 2020) we are actually constructing a medical clinic in Lwambogo, paid for by a grant given us by the Jones family.
-The clinic will serve the district for daily medical needs.
+The clinic serves the district for daily medical needs.
 This should help stop many cases from becoming extremely serious because they can receive early intervention.
 Only the very serious cases will need to go into the hospitals in Jinja or Kampala.
-Even though we will have the permanent clinic we will still run some medical clinic /camps to make sure no children are falling through the cracks
+In addition to the clinic, we have social workers in the area to make sure no children are falling through the cracks.

 Alex's life was saved because of one our social workers' intervention, resulting in surgery at a nearby hospital.